Fear & Anxiety Just Thinking about the Dentist?

 Patients who have undergone a procedure using sedation dentistry will tell you it is a simple, relaxing way to experience dentistry.

-Book Your Free, No-Obligation Consult Today and Let’s Talk About What Option is Right for You!
-Call 705-739-6725 or Complete our Short Form.
+Call Today and Book Your Free, No-Obligation Consult and Let’s See What’s Right for You!

 There is no need to be nervous about having sedation dentistry at our practice.
 We are licensed by the American Dental Association, and you will find that we are both respectful and professional at all times.
 Sedation dentistry is closely regulated by law, and there are three sedative states at which your dentist can administer your treatment: mild sedation, moderate sedation, and deep sedation.